Author and affiliation: Nicolas Hénin, EU DisinfoLab

-Reviewer and affiliation: Rasto Kuzel, MEMO 98
+Reviewer: Rasto Kuzel, MEMO 98

 Introduction